motlin/klass/docs/part2/1_audit_model.md

 ## Audit Model

-All four features are activated using class modifiers.
+All four features are activated using classifier modifiers.

 ```klass
 class Question